John D. Graham Scholarship

 *Academic achievement in public relations and overall studies.

 *Commitment to public relations, particularly as expressed in the candidate’s statements in the application form.

 *Writing skills demonstrated throughout the application form.

-*The completed application form.
+*The completed online application form.

 *A letter of recommendation, no more than two pages, from either a faculty member or PRSSA Adviser.